anilmarella/aoe_dota_img_classifier/README.md

 Simple image classifier.
 Predicts if a given image is a screen from DOTA game or AOE game with over 99% accuracy.

-Model implemented using Keras python libary.
+Model implemented using Keras python library.
 Details of the model are below.

 | Layer (type)                  | Output Shape         | # of Params     |
 | ------------------------------|----------------------|----------------:|